On October 7, the University of Utah is hosting the 2020 Vice Presidential Debate.

 The EDGES program in the College of Science seeks to increase success for graduate students in STEM fields, to enrich the academic environment for the campus community, and to broaden the STEM workforce.

 This program provides funds (up to $10,000 per student) to recruit, retain, and promote the success of outstanding doctoral students who have the potential to contribute to the diversity of their academic fields and departments.
-Awards support the student's scholarship and professional development, and can be spent any time for up to four years after acceptance, or until the student graduates, whichever comes first.
+Awards support the student's scholarship and professional development, and can be spent any time for up to five years after acceptance, or until the student graduates, whichever comes first.

 Fellowship Application Process